-Science Says: 'The warmer it is, the more fire we see'
+Science Says: Hotter weather turbocharges US West wildfires

 "The year 2000 seemed to be some kind of turning point," said Randy Eardley, the fire center's chief spokesman.

 From 1983 to 1999, the United States didn't reach 10,000 square miles burned annually.
-Since then, 10 years have had more than 10,000 square miles burned including 2017, 2015 and 2006 when more than 15,000 square miles burned.
+Since then, 10 years have had more than 10,000 square miles burned, including 2017, 2015 and 2006 when more than 15,000 square miles burned.

 Some people who reject mainstream climate science point to statistics that seem to show far more acres burned in the 1930s and 1940s.
-But the fire center's Eardley said statistics before 1983 are not reliable because fires "may be double counted, tripled counted or more."
+But Eardley said statistics before 1983 are not reliable because fires "may be double-counted, tripled-counted or more."

 Nationally, more than 8,900 square miles (23,050 kilometers) have burned this year, about 28 percent more than the 10-year average as of mid-August.
 California is having one of its worst years.